 Understanding Defects

-Regarding the California Lemon Law and used cars, it’s crucial to understand the two main types of defects: safety and non-safety.
+Under California’s Lemon Law, it’s crucial to understand the two main types of defects: safety and non-safety.
 Both can impact a vehicle’s performance and value, but safety defects pose a more immediate risk to drivers and passengers.

 Safety Defects